 I did pick up the speed after the first aid station though and that was largely due to familiarity with the trail – the Handlers (Christine, Rob, Shannon and Stephen) had taken me there a couple years ago, and I had explored a few kilometers upstream from the Forestville.
 This portion of the trail was remarkably similar to Valley and Green Stone Trails in Swedetown (thanks, Andi!).
 A few more wipeouts later, I arrived at the second aid station in Forestville.
 Apart from the usual heed and a shot block, I consumed a couple of Advils as Liana had recommended I do around the 2-hour mark.

 The Pasta Shop and a beverage in Blackrocks Brewery, and calling it a night by 7:15 pm.
-Contrast Coffee and Third Street Bagel, and was uneventful.
+The drive back to Houghton started after a quick stop each in Contrast Coffee and Third Street Bagel, and was uneventful.
 Though I didn’t stick to the original plan of not treating this as a race race, I have a good estimate of the minimum effort required to complete the Kortelopet in about three weeks.
 And though the soreness in all parts of my body might claim otherwise, I am told by more than one reliable source that the latter one is doable.
 Powered by the confidence of my friends and that gained from skiing the longest ski of my life yet, and in the words of the most-media-friendly head coach the NFL has ever seen …

 I am on to Birkie (with my friends)!